Dear AU/NZ Secret Santa,

 My wishlist is quite long, but I use it throughout the year to keep track of games I want to look into later.
 To help you out, I have marked the games I'm particularly interested in as "Love to have", with a note reading "AU/NZ Secret Santa 2015".

 Many of the titles I'm most excited about are either difficult to get or are recent releases, so I'm sorry about that.
 Fortunately I can be patient when I need to be, and I'd be happy to receive my gift after Christmas if necessary.
+I also like (some) surprises, so I won't be disappointed if you decide to go off-list with your choice.
+Please be sure to check with my partner

 Best wishes for the holiday season,